tc39/proposal-observable/EventTargetObservable.md

 Yet more shared mutable state is necessary because EventTarget and Promise do not compose.
 Note that in order to make the values resolved by `Promises` available to `EventTarget` handlers, it is necessary to write them to the shared mutable `posts` variable.

-Note that the non-compositionality of `EventTarget` and `Promise` force nearly most of the identifiers in this solution to be declared with `let`.

 #### Solution 3: EventTargetObservable and Promises

-The previous solution relied on mutable state to implement the "Switch Latest" pattern.
+The previous solution relied on mutable state to implement the "Switch Latest" concurrency coordination pattern.
 Using Observable it is possible to avoid using shared mutable state for concurrency coordination by using the `switchLatest` and `switchMap` functions offered by userland libraries.

 The `switchLatest` combinator allows the "Switch Latest" pattern to be implemented without introducing mutable state into user code.
 The `switchLatest` combinator accepts a multi-dimensional Observable, and returns an  Observable flattened by one dimension.
 As soon the outer Observable notifies an inner Observable, `switchLatest` unsubscribes from the inner Observable to which it was subscribed and subscribes to the **latest** Observable.